 What better way to end the year on a website such as BPB than making a retrospective of all the best free VST plugins which were released in the past twelve months?
 Let’s take a look at 2013’s finest freeware instruments and effects and see if your VST plugin folder is missing out on something good!

 Please note that this Top 20 list only includes plugins which were released in 2013.
 If you’re looking for an all-time list of free VST plugins, take a look at our freeware VST directory.
 It contains links to hundreds of fantastic freeware effects and instruments, sorted into different categories for easy browsing.
+We also have top lists of freeware VST plugins released in 2014 and 2015!

 Don’t forget to spread the word by sharing a link to this article on your website, your favorite music production forum, or on Facebook, Twitter, etc. Thanks!